MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/enable-consumable-in-app-product-purchases.md

 After local fulfillment is completed, your app must make a [ReportConsumableFulfillmentAsync](https://msdn.microsoft.com/library/windows/apps/dn263380) call that includes the *productId* and the transaction the product purchase is included in.

+> [!IMPORTANT]
->**Important**&nbsp;&nbsp;Failure to report fulfilled consumable in-app products to the Store will result in the user being unable to purchase that product again until fulfillment for the previous purchase is reported.
+> Failure to report fulfilled consumable in-app products to the Store will result in the user being unable to purchase that product again until fulfillment for the previous purchase is reported.

 > [!div class="tabbedCodeSnippets"]
 [!code-cs[EnableConsumablePurchases](./code/InAppPurchasesAndLicenses/cs/EnableConsumablePurchases.cs#ReportFulfillment)]